Context Learning for Multi-Agent Discussion: Reproducibility Statement

 \section{Reproducibility Statement}

 The full algorithmic details of \alg{} are presented in the main paper, with additional implementation details and hyperparameter settings included in \cref{sec:experiment}.
-To facilitate replication, we provide anonymized source code at \url{https://anonymous.4open.science/r/68dccdebea24497f-3BD6}, which includes scripts for training, evaluation, and reproducing all reported experiments.
+We provide source code at \url{https://github.com/HansenHua/M2CL-ICLR26}, which includes scripts for training, evaluation, and reproducing all reported experiments.
+We provide checkpoints at \url{https://huggingface.co/hansenhua/M2CL}.
 For theoretical results, we include complete proofs in \cref{sec:activation_difference,sec:reward_decouple,sec:softmax_attention}.